bhanumalhotra123/terraform-begineer-bootcamp-2023/journal/week1.md

 - Explicitly Defined Values in Configuration Files (variable blocks)
 - Defaults within Configuration Files (default values specified within variable blocks)

-- TODO: document this flag

 ### terraform.tvfars

-This is the default file to load in terraform variables in blunk
+This is the default file to load in terraform variables in bulk

 ### auto.tfvars

-- TODO: document this functionality for terraform cloud
+`auto.tfvars` is a file used to automatically load Terraform variables without explicitly specifying them.
+When Terraform initializes, it automatically loads variables defined in this file if it exists in the working directory.
+It's useful for sensitive or environment-specific variables.
+For Terraform Cloud users, `auto.tfvars` can still be used similarly.

-### order of terraform variables
+### Order of Terraform Variables

-- TODO: document which terraform variables takes presendence.
+1. **Environment Variables**: Terraform checks for environment variables prefixed with `TF_VAR_`, overriding other variable definitions.

+2. **terraform.tfvars and *.tfvars Files**: Terraform loads variable values from files ending in `.tfvars` or `terraform.tfvars` in the current directory, including `auto.tfvars`.

+3. **Variable Definitions in Configuration Files**: Terraform processes variable definitions within configuration files, including those declared using the `variable` block or referenced directly within resource configurations.

+4. **Defaults and Inputs**: If a variable has a default value defined, Terraform uses it if no other value is provided.
+Terraform may prompt the user for input if a required variable is not provided by other methods.

 ## Dealing With Configuration Drift